wix-incubator/wix-rest-docs/guides/Pagination.md

 Most APIs default to sorting by `createdDate` in `DESC` (descending) order, although some APIs have a different default sort order.
-You can override the default sorting by specifying a new field and order.
+You can often override the default sorting by specifying a new field and order.

 ### Sort _List_ endpoints